 Prof. Annalisa Luporini (email@example.com) for the Curriculum in Economics

 The Admission Committee verifies if the entry requirements have been satisfied and in some cases may ask applicants to sit for an interview (see above the requirements in terms of final grade from a BA degree).
-The time of the interview can be arranged by emailing prof. Annalisa Luporini (Curriculum in Economics) and prof. Mauro Lombardi (Curriculum in Development Economics) and can be done via skype.
+The time of the interview can be arranged by emailing prof. Annalisa Luporini (Curriculum in Economics) and prof. Mauro Lombardi (Curriculum in Development Economics).
 Students will be told in advance the subjects of their interviews.

 Applications are now open.